delta94/brandonskerritt.github.io/_posts/2018-02-11-algorithms.md

 The selection sort algorithms tries to do the following:
 * Find minimum key from the input sequence
 * Delete it from input sequence
-* Append it ot the resulting sequence
+* Append it to the resulting sequence
 * Repeat until nothing left in input sequence

-Example, where bolded means it's in the right place.
+Example, where bold face means it's in the right place.

 [34, 10, 64, 51, 32, 21]     |   To Swap